 - The gardens are open to the public.

 - You do not have to be a member to visit the gardens...Admission for Not-yet-members is $10 per person.

 - If you are a member of the garden, you and up to 4 guests are welcome to wander the grounds during our open hours.

-- Please park on Northshire Dr NW, taking care not to block driveways nor both sides of the street.
+- Please park on Northshire RD NW, taking care not to block driveways nor both sides of the street.

 - Although we love dogs, we ask that you leave your four-legged friends at home.
 Service animals welcome.